japila-books/apache-spark-internals/docs/storage/BlockManagerMasterEndpoint.md

 When received, BlockManagerMasterEndpoint replies with the <<getLocations, locations>> of `blockId`.

-Posted when xref:BlockManagerMaster.adoc#getLocations-block[`BlockManagerMaster` requests the block locations of a single block].
+Posted when BlockManagerMaster.md#getLocations-block[`BlockManagerMaster` requests the block locations of a single block].

 === [[GetLocationsAndStatus]] GetLocationsAndStatus